yangxin1994/panel/examples/tutorial/README.md

 document.registerElement('counter-app', class extends Component {
   get config() {
     return {
-      template: () => h('.about', 'This is a sample app.'),
+      template: () => h('div.about', 'This is a sample app.'),
     };
   }
 });
 ```

 Hurray!
-The `<counter-app>` element in our HTML will now be populated with a static chunk of text, and all it took was a bunch of JavaScript...
+The `<counter-app>` element in our HTML will now be populated with a `<div>` and a static chunk of text, and all it took was a bunch of JavaScript...
 But now we have the groundwork for an app with dynamic state and routing.

 ### 2. Dynamic counter
 Let's split the app into two views: the 'about' screen defined above, and a 'counter' screen which will display a dynamic value `count`.
 Defining the 'counter' view looks quite like what we did in the previous section to define the app element: